solana-labs/solana/book/src/terminology.md

 The time, i.e. number of [slots](terminology.md#slot), for which a [leader schedule](terminology.md#leader-schedule) is valid.

+## execution key

+The key in the transaction that pays for the cost of including the transaction in the ledger.
+This is the first key in the transaction.

 ## fake storage proof

 A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.